Pattani language: Names

 The language has a variety of names, the most prominent being Manchati, Manchad kad, Patani, Mellog kad, Chamba Lahuli, Swangla, Songloboli or Changsapa Boli.
 Its native name is Hendubhashe.
 The Indian census erroneously includes the language as a dialect of Gujarati.

 Distribution

 Pattani is spoken in the Lahul Valley, Pattan, Chamba-Lahul, and lower Mayar valleys.
 There are also some speakers in Kullu and Manali cities, and in Kishtwar district, Jammu and Kashmir.

 General information

 There are about 10,000 people in the western Himalayas who speak the Pattani Language.
 Pattani Language has several names.
 One of them is Manchad, which was given by the Tod valley people who live in the area where Manchad was originated.
 The religious belief of Manchad speakers is either Hinduism or Buddhism.
-Almost all of them can speak English or Hindi, and Manchad is being increasingly restricted to home use only.
+Almost all of them can speak Hindi and Manchad is being increasingly restricted to home use only.
 Because there is no written tradition in Manchad, the article resources and stories of Manchad are usually recorded in Hindi or Tibetan orthography.